 RIPTA collects both quantitative and qualitative data on RIde program performance, including the number of rides provided to various passenger groups, vehicle miles traveled, service hours, complaints and compliments, and on-time performance.
-Of particular relevance to the requirements of Circular 9070.1G, RIPTA tracks both ridership (the actual or estimated number of rides, as measured by one-way trips, provided annually for individuals with disabilities and seniors on Section 5310-supported vehicles) and gaps in service filled (transportation that would not otherwise have been available for seniors and individuals with disabilities, measured in numbers of seniors and people with disabilities afforded mobility they would not have without program support as a result of traditional Section 5310 projects implemented in the current reporting year), providing reports on each to FTA in conjunction with its annual milestone progress reporting.
+Of particular relevance to the requirements of Circular 9070.1G, RIPTA tracks ridership (the actual or estimated number of rides, as measured by one-way trips, provided annually for individuals with disabilities and seniors on Section 5310-supported vehicles), providing reports to FTA in conjunction with its annual milestone progress reporting.